-In research and development policy France performs well.
-According to the EU Innovation Policy Report, France is ranked eleventh (of 27 EU countries) with respect to innovation capacity; in the report's global innovation index, France performs above the EU average but is ranked in the group of "innovation followers," behind the group "innovation leaders."
+R&I Policy Score: 7 In research and development policy France performs well.
+According to the EU Innovation Policy Report, France is ranked eleventh (of 27 EU countries) with respect to innovation capacity; in the report's global innovation index, France performs above the EU average but is ranked in the group of "innovation followers," behind the group of "innovation leaders."
 Overall spending on research and development represents 2.3% of GDP, below the OECD average and far from the EU target of 3%.
-Whereas public spending on research efforts in France is comparable to the best-performing countries, private spending is however low.
+Whereas public spending on research efforts in France is comparable to the best-performing countries, private spending is low but growing thanks to the fiscal incentives put in place by the Sarkozy government and maintained by the Hollande administration.
 France's main weaknesses are its relatively low private resource mobilization for research and development efforts, a less than innovative corporate environment, especially with small- and medium-sized businesses, and weak cooperation between the private and public sectors.

 The government has recently taken several measures to facilitate and promote innovation.
-Fiscal rebates for companies and citizens have been introduced; major projects have been financed; private funds have been mobilized through the creation of foundations; a \in 30 billion public loan was offered to support "innovative" ventures; the creation of start-up companies has been facilitated through various legal and tax incentives and capital risk channeled toward these innovative sectors; regional clusters have been supported by local and state authorities and collaboration between universities and companies has been encouraged.
+Fiscal rebates for companies and citizens have been introduced; a public bank (Banque Publique d'Investissement) has been created to finance innovative small and medium firms; major projects have been financed; private funds have been mobilized through the creation of foundations; a €30 billion public loan was offered to support "innovative" ventures; the creation of start-up companies has been facilitated through various legal and tax incentives and capital risk channeled toward these innovative sectors; regional clusters have been supported by local and state authorities and cooperation between universities and companies has been encouraged.
 Infrastructure investment has also been made.

-R&I Policy Score: 7 However, there are still no tangible results from all these efforts.
+However, there are still no tangible results from all these efforts.
 Some barriers to innovation still exist.
 Cooperation between academic institutions and businesses is still restricted by cultural traditions, such as a lack of investment by small- and medium-sized companies and the reluctance of researchers to invest in policy-relevant or applied research.
 Productivity and the status of public research in international rankings could also be improved.
-Other issues include the growth of start-up companies that regardless are unable to raise proper funds and are then forced to sell assets to bigger companies.
+Other issues include the growth of start-up companies that are unable to raise proper funds and are then forced to sell assets to bigger companies.
 In general, the mediocre profitability of French companies is an obstacle toward more research and development spending.
+Existing fiscal and regulatory rules with "threshold effects" (sharply rising charges when the number of employees reaches the threshold) create barriers to the growth of small firms.
 Uncertainty over legal and fiscal rules is also a major problem, as shown by the company revolt in the wake of the proposal of the Socialist-led government under President Hollande to raise taxes on profits resulting from the sale of young companies.